DavidMoore/SadRobot/content/games/wow/basics/legion/antorus.md

 Holy Shield, Spellwarding
-BoF can remove flash freeze (but not negate the damage) If you Spellwarding Flash Freeze, it will bounce to another player Freedom gives you immunity to Storm of Darkness
-Basic tank swap for Noura
+BoF can remove flash freeze (but not negate the damage) If you Spellwarding Flash Freeze, it will bounce to another player Basic tank swap for Noura
 Asara doesn't need to be tanked.
 Dodge her shadow blades.
 Boss swap at 65%, 40%